trifectatechfoundation/trifectatech-website/content/blog/Support the call for memory safety incentives in EU cybersecurity policies.md

 +++
-title = "Support the call for Memory Safety incentives in European cybersecurity policies" slug = "support-memory-safety-incentives-in-european-cybersecurity-policies" authors = ["Hugo van de Pol"] date = 2025-10-13
+title = "Support the call for Memory Safety incentives in EU cybersecurity policies" slug = "support-memory-safety-incentives-in-eu-cybersecurity-policies" authors = ["Hugo van de Pol"] date = 2025-10-20

 [taxonomies]
 tags=["announcement"]
 +++

-**With the upcoming Cyber Resilience Act in Europe, mandating a secure-by-design development process, we urge organisations and individuals to support our statement "Improving Europe's cybersecurity posture through memory safety".**
+**With the upcoming Cyber Resilience Act in the EU mandating a secure-by-design development process, we urge organisations and individuals to support our statement "Improving Europe's cybersecurity posture through memory safety".**

 <!-- more -->